 She tried more jobs, then drove cross-country with her mother to Boston.
 She tried college again, then became a teacher, then in 1925 she got a job as a social worker at Denison House in Boston.
 It was the second oldest settlement house in the nation.

-Social work then offered a new career option for ambitious, motivated and educated women like Amelia Earhart.
+Social work then offered a new career option for ambitious, educated women like Amelia Earhart.
 She taught English to Syrian, Chinese and some Italian children.
 They were as interesting as any people she had known, she later wrote.

 She lived in Medford, Mass., but she rarely stayed home.
 Earhart somehow found time to fly and to promote flying.
-She acted as a sales representative for Kinner Aircraft, wrote columns about aviation and laid plans for an organization for women fliers that would become the Ninety Nines.
+She worked as a sales representative for Kinner Aircraft, wrote columns about aviation and laid plans for an organization for women fliers that would become the Ninety Nines.

 She and the other Friendship Flyers were feted in her hometown of Medford in July 1928.
 In the photo above, Medford Mayor Edward Larkin escorted her to the ceremony.